SaxoBank/openapi-samples-js/portfolio/README.md

-# Examples for handling instruments
+# Examples for handling the DisplayAndFormat object

-An example on using the DisplayAndFormat object to show prices and an axample of the margin calculation.
+An example on using the DisplayAndFormat object to show prices and an example of the margin calculation.